kpcyrd/narnia/README.md

 # Serve www/ on a hidden service
 # The hidden service address is in `data/hs/hostname`
 narnia -D data/ -w www/
+# Serve www/ but chroot into it beforehand, verbose logs
+narnia -vv -B '[::1]:1337' -w / -C www/
 ```

 ## Comparison of http response headers